Get Answers to Frequently Asked Questions

 Banks are authorized to conduct business in the United States of America through a charter.
 A bank can obtain a national charter or a state charter.
 National charters are issued by the Office of the Comptroller of the Currency.
 State charters issued by the various state governments.

-What is a state chartered bank?
+What is a State Chartered Bank?

 A state-chartered bank is a financial institution that receives its charter from a state authority such as the Arkansas State Bank Department.
 State-chartered banks are supervised jointly by their state chartering authority and either the Federal Deposit Insurance Corporation (FDIC) or the Federal Reserve System.
 A state-chartered bank that chooses to become a member of the Federal Reserve System is supervised by the Federal Reserve.